Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: Problem Statement

-In control theory, safety in the presence of unmodeled dynamics is often interpreted as stability of the underlying control law with respect to an uncertain model~\cite{Zhou1998Essentials}.
-In this setting, controllers can be gradually improved by estimating the unmodeled dynamics and updating the control law based on this estimate.
-Safety can be guaranteed by ensuring that either the controller is robustly stable for all possible models within the uncertainty specification~\cite{Berkenkamp2015Safe-1} or the system never leaves a safe subset of the state space~\cite{Aswani2013Provably,Akametalu2014Reachability,Moldovan2012Safe}.
-Both methods require a system model and uncertainty specification to be known~\textit{a priori}, which must be accurate enough to guarantee stability.
-In contrast, our method does not use a model of the system directly, but models uncertainty on a higher level, as part of the constraints and optimization objective.
-Furthermore, our algorithm is applicable to general algorithms beyond control.
+The rest of the paper is structured as follows: in~\cref{sec:problem_statement}, we define the problem of safely optimizing the parameters of control algorithms and provide an overview on GPs and Bayesian optimization in~\cref{sec:background}.
+In~\cref{sec:safe_opt_adapted}, we introduce our algorithm, and analyze its theoretical properties in~\cref{sec:theoretical_results}.
+We evaluate the performance of the algorithm in experiments on a quadrotor vehicle in~\cref{sec:results} and draw conclusions in~\cref{sec:conclusion}.
+The proofs of the theorems are provided in~\cref{sec:proofs}.

-\section{PROBLEM STATEMENT}
+\section{Problem Statement}

-We consider a given algorithm that is used to achieve a certain task with a robot.
+We consider a given algorithm that is used to accomplish a certain task with a robot.
 In general, this algorithm is arbitrary and may contain several components including vision, state estimation, planning, and control laws.
-The algorithm depends on tuning parameters~${\mb{a} \in \mathcal{A} }$ in some specified, discrete domain~$\mathcal{A}$.
+The algorithm depends on tuning parameters~${\mb{a} \in \mathcal{A} }$ in some specified, domain~$\mathcal{A} \subseteq \mathbb{R}^d$.

 The goal is to find the parameters within~$\mathcal{A}$ that maximize a given, scalar performance measure,~$f$.
-For example, this performance measure may represent the negative tracking error of a robot~\cite{Berkenkamp2016Safe}, the average walking speed of a bipedal robot~\cite{Calandra2014Bayesian}, or any other quantity that can be computed over a finite time horizon.
-While the performance measure can be evaluated in experiments for any parameter set~$\mb{a}$, the function dependence on~$\mb{a}$ is unknown~\textit{a priori}.
-In the following, we write~${ f(\mb{a}) \colon \mathcal{A} \mapsto \mathbb{R} }$, even though the computation of the performance measure will typically depend on states, control inputs and external signals as well.
+For example, this performance measure may represent the negative tracking error of a robot~\citep{Berkenkamp2016Safe}, the average walking speed of a bipedal robot~\citep{Calandra2014Bayesian}, or any other quantity that can be computed over a finite time horizon.
+We can only evaluate the performance measure for any parameter set~$\mb{a}$ on finite-time trajectories from experiments on the real robot.
+The functional dependence of~$f$ on~$\mb{a}$ is not known \textit{a priori}.
+In the following, we write the performance measure as a function of the parameters~$\mb{a}$,~${ f \colon \mathcal{A} \to \mathbb{R} }$, even though measuring performance requires an experiment on the physical robot and typically depends on a trajectory of states, control inputs, and external signals.